Grocery Outlet Wino Wine Reviews – 3 Glass Rating

 Wine Review: 2022 Nine Points Cabernet Sauvignon – A Napa Cab for the People

-The 2022 Nine Points Cabernet Sauvignon from Napa came with a back label so brief I thought maybe the rest of it fell off […]
+The 2022 Nine Points Cabernet Sauvignon from Napa came with a back label so brief I thought maybe the rest of it fell […]

 Wine Review: 2022 Cellier de Monterail Côtes du Rhône – That Didn’t Lie to Me